tvjames/kendo-docs/api/wrappers/jsp/grid.md

 ### pageable `boolean`

-Indicates whether paging is enabled/disabled.
+If set to true the grid will display a pager.
+By default paging is disabled.Can be set to a JavaScript object which represents the pager configuration.
 Further configuration is available via [kendo:grid-pageable](#kendo-grid-pageable).

 #### Example
     <kendo:grid pageable="pageable">